 This policy is set within the context of the school’s vision, aims and policy on teaching and learning.
 As a result, of their learning in Mathematics and problem solving across the curriculum children will:

 Our mastery approach to Mathematics

-At St Paul’s, we have adopted a bespoke mastery approach using White Rose Maths Hub/NCETM and Maths No Problem programme of study to support our staff with the planning, teaching and learning of Mathematics.
+At St Paul’s we have adopted a mastery approach using White Rose Maths as a programme of study to support our staff with the planning, teaching and learning of Mathematics.
 The programme provides planning support for EYFS up to Year 6.

 Concrete, Pictorial, Abstract (CPA) Approach

 Children learn mathematics through the ‘Concrete, Pictorial, Abstract’ approach as shown in the Calculation Policy.
 Children will use manipulatives to represent mathematical concepts before moving to pictorial representations, and finally abstract representation (i.e. numerical symbols).

 Teachers model different ways of representing solutions to a problem in order to develop children’s conceptual variation and reasoning skills.
 Children should be encouraged to move between these and different stages (sometimes returning to concrete or pictorial) in order to fully understand a mathematical concept.